colab-coop/coopernetes/README.md

 1. From inside the `terraform/eks` folder `terraform apply`
 1. Configure kubectl with the generated kubeconfig: `aws eks --region us-west-2 --profile=<AWS_PROFILE> update-kubeconfig --name <CLUSTER_NAME>`
 1. `helmfile apply` in the root folder.
+1. Once you deploy your first application with an Ingress, run `kubectl get ingress --all-namespaces` to list the address associated with the ingress.
+That is the load balancer for all inbound requests on the clster.
+You should create a DNS entry pointing to this load balancer for all services you want to create.
+1. Port forward into kibana by running the command from below, then go to Discover menu item, configure the index to `kubernetes_cluster*`, choose a `@timestamp` and Kibana is ready.

 ## Setting up CD for a new project:
 All deployment related files, including the chart, helmfile, and Dockfile, should all live in a folder called `.deploy` in the root of the repository.